TarikEl/DoseCalcs/docs/source/GeneralConcept.rst

 ResultsData.txt
 +++++++++++++++

+The text file contains the internal dosimetry quantities (AE, AD, AF, SAF, S, H and E) for each source region, particle name, particle energy and target region.
+It is structured as a sequence of text lines summarizing obtained data for each target, such as quantity value, standard deviation, relative standard deviation in percent, interaction number in the target, etc.

 For each simulation, i.e source volume, particle and energy combination, the obtained scores are appended to results file.
 The generated data are written in a simple format, first line as a simulation header file which contains simulation data such as scored quantity, source volume name, particle name, etc. followed by data lines, each line contains the results for a scored volume.